KBRT: 2000s

 Contractors cutting a steel antenna cable with a gas-powered circular saw caused a wildfire on Catalina Island that began on May 10, 2007.
 KBRT had to shut down the transmitter, which was not damaged.
 In February, 2013, KBRT moved to a new transmitter site no longer on Catalina Island, instead near Corona, California.
 It began broadcasting at 50,000 watts, still sunrise to sunset, added nighttime authorization at 190 watts and had its city of license changed to Costa Mesa.

 In 2011, KBRT featured David Housholder, Orange County author and pastor, and Roger Marsh in the 3pm-5pm drive-home slot, with "The Bottom Line", a current events show with features in legal, educational, health, and finance segments.
 Housholder exited "The Bottom Line" in April 2013.
 "The Bottom Line" reaches most AM radios in California, since it is syndicated on KCBC 770 AM in the Sacramento/Bay Area region.
-A few years later The Bottom Line was Housholder left the station and Marsh hosted the program alone for over a decade until August 2024 when he left to work full time for the ministry Family Talk with James Dobson.
+A few years later Housholder left the station and Marsh hosted the program alone for over a decade until August 2024 when he left to work full time for the ministry Family Talk with James Dobson.